mossbanay/Psychology-3-4/Questions/Chapter6.md

 The brain selectively chooses which memories are going to aid survival, and as a result discards memories that are unlikely to help us protect ourselves, find a mate, etc. The brain also cannot physically store all the memories of everything that occurs in our lives.

+Theories of forgetting like decay theory, motivated forgetting and retrival failure explain the causes of why we tend to forget things.

 # Learning Activity 6.2

 #### How is memory commonly defined in psychology?

-Memory is defined at the stored representations of information.
+Memory is defined as the active information processing system in which information accquired from learning is encoded, stored and retrieved.

 ---

 #### Describe the processes of encoding, storage and retrieval

-Encoding is the process of converting information into a storable form.
-Storage is then the storing of information in the brain.
-Retrieval is then getting access to that information from the memory.
+Encoding is the process of converting information into a form which can be used in the brain so that it can be stored.

+Storage is the retention of information over time within the brain.

+Retrieval is the process of accessing information from memory so we are consciously aware of it.

 #### Explain the interrelationship between these processes with reference to an example

 Information from the outside world or internal thoughts is first converted into a storable form via *encoding*.
 Then the representation of that information in put into *storage*.
 Finally, when the information is wanted, the brain accesses the relevent representation via *retrieval*.

+If any one of these processes fails, memory fails.

 #### Explain whether memory is possible without any one of these processes

-Complete and proper functioning of memory is not achievable without the fully cooperation of all of these processes.
-In the case where encoding is disrupted, there is no mechanism for creating new memories.
-In the case where storage is disrupted, new memories that are in a storable form have nowhere to be maintained, and are subsequently nullified.
-In the case where retrieval is disrupted, any stored memories are inacessible, leading to a lack of any memory.
+Without encoding, there is no way for a memory trace to be properly created.
+Without storage there is no way to retain information over time.
+Without retrieval the information is inaccessible.
+Therefore, memory relies on the cooperation of all three of these processes and is impossible without proper functioning.

 ---